Phil McGraw: 2000s

-2016–present
+2010s

-In 2016, McGraw and his wife filed a $250 million defamation lawsuit against American Media Inc., a publishing company that owns the National Enquirer and Radar Online, due primarily to them publishing an interview from a former patient who had accused McGraw of sexually assaulting her in the 1980s while under his care.
+In 2016, McGraw and his wife filed a $250 million defamation lawsuit against American Media, Inc., a publishing company that owns the National Enquirer and Radar Online, due primarily to their publishing an interview from a former patient who had accused McGraw of sexually assaulting her in the 1980s while under his care.
 McGraw had denied the sexual abuse allegations since they were first made against him in 2003.
 The lawsuit was later dropped on mutual terms.